 Where to Stay in Uvita

-Budget: I stayed at Karandi Hostel which I really enjoyed.
+Budget: I stayed at Karandi Hostel, which I really enjoyed.
 It has a beautiful outdoor garden with herbs that guests are welcome to use for cooking.
-It’s low-key but there are lots of friendly people here.
+It’s low-key, but there are lots of friendly people here.

-Another popular hostel in Uvita is Cascada Verde, which is where we booked initially.
-However we didn’t realize it was up on a hill away from town, so one of my friends didn’t want to stay.
+Another popular hostel in Uvita is Cascada Verde, which we booked initially.
+However, we didn’t realize it was on a hill away from town, so my friends didn’t want to stay.

-Mid-range: Manoas is a really cute glamping option in Uvita where you’ll have adorable wildlife nearby with the comfort of a hot shower.
+Mid-range: Manoas is a really cute glamping option in Uvita, where you’ll have adorable wildlife nearby with the comfort of a hot shower.

 Kura Designs Villas is another gorgeous highly rated villa to stay in Uvita.

-Eating out and Nightlife in Uvita
+Restaurants and Nightlife in Uvita

 While small, there are some great places to eat in Uvita.

-- For a nice meal out, try Sabor Espanol which is right next to the beach.
-It’s an excellent Spanish style restaurant with locally sourced seafood.
+- For a nice meal out, try Sabor Espanol, which is right next to the beach.
+It’s an excellent Spanish-style restaurant with locally sourced seafood.

-- Carlitos is a delicious restaurant with Mexican style food.
+- Carlitos is a delicious restaurant with Mexican-style food.

-- Pizza Time for you guessed it – pizza!
-Good pizza can be hard to come by in Costa Rica but this place does a great job.
+- Pizza Time, for you guessed it – pizza!
+Good pizza can be hard to come by in Costa Rica, but this place does a great job.

-While small, Uvita has all the basics such as a pharmacy, supermarkets, banks, and gas stations.
+While small, Uvita has all the basics, such as a pharmacy, supermarkets, banks, and gas stations.

 Best Time to Visit Uvita